Medium/pipette/README.md

 ```

 Of particular note are the cases of inconsistently-defined `close`
 events.
-Some streams will emit a `close` event with a non-empty
+Some streams (core Node stream classes, for example) will emit
+a `close` event with a non-empty payload value to indicate an
-payload value to indicate an unexpected termination.
-The classes in
+unexpected termination.
+The classes in this module consistently
-this module consistently translate such cases to an `error` event with
+translate such cases to an `error` event with the error payload
-the error payload followed by a no-payload `close` event.
-For the
+followed by a no-payload `close` event.
+For the purposes of this
-purposes of this module, a "non-empty payload" is one that is neither
+module, a "non-empty payload" is one that is neither `undefined` nor
-`undefined` nor `false`.
-This takes care of the quirky definitions of
+`false`.
+This takes care of the quirky definitions of `net.Socket`
-`net.Socket` (which includes a boolean error indicator in its `close`
+(which includes a boolean error indicator in its `close` event) and
-event) and `http.ClientResponse` (which may include an arbitrary error
+`http.ClientResponse` (which may include an arbitrary error object in
-object in its `close` event).
+its `close` event).

 The particularly nice thing about this arrangement is that if one
 wants to consistently do something after a stream has finished, one